LinwoodDev/Butterfly/README.md

 * **🎨 Customizable** Change everything to your needs.
 Choose your custom color, create a palette, and add your pages to the paper.
 The paper has an infinite size, perfect for your ideas and notes.
 * **💻 Your data will be saved locally**.
 Everything will be saved locally on your computer.
 Export the notes as images or as json files which can be opened on a different device.

+## I need your help

+You can help me to make this app better.
+You can report issues, request features or develop.
+Click [here](https://docs.butterfly.linwood.dev/contributing) for more information.
+If you need help, don't hesitate to ask questions.
+You can reach me on discord or at <contact@linwood.dev>.

 <p align="center">
     <img src="./docs/docs/main.png" width="50%" />
 </p>